Snowflyt/megaprint.hpp/README.md

 ### Limitations

 - megaprint’s field reflection implementation is adapted from [Boost.PFR](https://github.com/boostorg/pfr), so only simple [aggregate types](https://cppreference.com/w/cpp/language/aggregate_initialization.html) are supported.
 These are structs and classes with only public data members, no base classes, and no user-defined constructors or destructors.
 For other types, the output will fallback to `[TypeName@address]`, e.g., `[Foo@deadbeef]`.
 You can implement a `.inspect()` method for your class to provide custom inspection output.
 See the [Custom User-Defined Types](#custom-user-defined-types) section for more details.
 - Due to Boost.PFR limitations, megaprint may fail to compile for certain types, even when it should compile with fallback inspection output.
-For example, structs with a `std::vector<std::unique_ptr<T>>` field will fail to compile in C++ ≥ 20.
+For example, structs with a `std::vector<std::unique_ptr<T>>` field will fail to compile with **Clang/MSVC** for C++ ≥ 20 (though **GCC** compiles these cases successfully).
 This happens because megaprint uses `if constexpr` to decide how to inspect a type, and in some corner cases, it thinks a type is a simple aggregate type when it’s actually not.
-This is a limitation of the current implementation.
+This is a limitation of the current implementation and compiler-specific behavior.
 If you encounter this issue, you can provide a custom `.inspect()` method for your type to bypass the limitation.
 A `mp::inspect_fallback` function is provided to help implement fallback inspection output — simply add a method `auto inspect(const auto& options) { return mp::inspect_fallback(*this, options); }`.

 ### Supported Types